-Intent is also defined differently in intimidation cases.
-Intent will satisfied if the Prosecution can prove that the person knew that their conduct is likely to cause fear in the other person.
+Intent is also defined differently in Intimidation cases.
+Intent will be satisfied if the Prosecution can prove that the person knew that their conduct is likely to cause fear in the other person.

 The crucial question therefore is, did the accused know that their conduct is “likely” to cause fear in the other person?

-There is no straightforward answer to that questions and every case will need to be considered on its own facts and circumstances.
+There is no straightforward answer to that question and every case will need to be considered on its own facts and circumstances.

-There are many factors that the court will consider when sentencing someone for intimidation.
-These include both the objective and subjective features of the case.
-Based on those factors the court will determine the appropriate penalty and whether or not to record a criminal conviction.
+There are many factors that the Court will consider when sentencing someone for Intimidation.
+These include both the objective and subjective elements of the case.
+Based on those factors, the Court will determine the appropriate penalty and whether or not to record a criminal conviction.

-- Whether the intimidation was a direct threat or a conditional threats.
+- Whether the Intimidation was a direct threat or a conditional threat.
 For example, threatening to punch someone in the face might be considered more serious than a conditional threat where the threat is based on the occurrence of some other event.
 For example, “if you do (x), I will punch you in the face”.